svetlana-soboleva/fullStackRecipeApp/README.md

 The Recipe App is an evolving project, and future developments may include:

-- Admin Panel: create a separate dashboard accessible only to administrators.
-Implement authentication and authorization mechanisms to ensure only authorized users can access the admin panel.
-Include functionalities such as managing users, recipes, categories, and other relevant data.
+- Admin Panel:
+* Create a separate dashboard accessible only to administrators.
+* Implement authentication and authorization mechanisms to ensure only authorized users can access the admin panel.
+* Include functionalities such as managing users, recipes, categories, and other relevant data.

-- Review System: Allowing users to leave reviews and ratings for recipes.
+- Review System:
+* Allow users to leave reviews and ratings for recipes.
+* Provide a rating system to help users gauge the quality of recipes.

+- Comments:
-- Comments: Adding a comment section for users to share their tips and experiences.
+* Adding a comment section for users to share their tips and experiences.

-- Add pagination to all recipes.
+- Pagination:
+* Implement pagination for all recipes to enhance user experience and improve performance.
+* Display a limited number of recipes per page, allowing users to navigate through multiple pages easily.

+- Like and Favorite Features:
+* Implement the ability for users to like recipes or mark them as favorites for future reference.
+* Add buttons or icons on recipe cards to enable users to like or favorite recipes with a single click.
+* Store user preferences securely to maintain a list of liked and favorite recipes for each user profile.

 Feel free to contribute, suggest improvements, or share your favorite recipes to make this platform even better!
 Happy cooking!